hpssjellis/grants/helium-arduino-portenta-lora-vision-shield-sensor-actuator-machine-learning-tutorials-for-non-engineers.md

 **Total fiat/hnt ask:**

-$7000 USD to connect the Machine learning capable Arduino Pro Portenta LoRa Vision Shield to the Helium Network with Educational videos showing typical Arduino users how to connect and use the Helium Netowrk.
+$7000 USD to connect the Machine learning capable Arduino Pro Portenta LoRa Vision Shield to the Helium Network with Educational videos showing typical Arduino users how to connect and use the Helium Network.